ChrisCummins/phd/README.md

   <img src="https://img.shields.io/travis/ChrisCummins/phd/master.svg">
 </a>

-A monolothic repository for (almost) everything I have done while at the University of Edinburgh.
+A monolithic repository for (almost) everything I have done while at the University of Edinburgh.
 Living an #open life.

 ##  Publications